-Modern society requires adults to have strong basic skills, such as the ability to communicate in English, read and write, work with numbers, and solve complex problems.
-However, millions of U.S. adults—even some who have earned a high school diploma or equivalent—are below proficiency and struggle to be college- or career-ready or to advance.
-Adult education programs, community colleges, and other providers offer services to help build adult basic skills.
-IES has multiple initiatives to understand and improve the basic skills of U.S. adults and the systems and programs that aim to develop these skills.
+Modern society requires adults to have strong foundational skills, such as the ability to communicate in English, read and write, work with numbers, and solve complex problems.
+However, millions of U.S. adults—even some who have earned a high school diploma or equivalent—are below proficiency and struggle to be college- or career-ready.
+Adult education programs, community colleges, and other providers offer services to help build adults' foundational skills.
+IES has multiple initiatives to understand and improve the skills of U.S. adults and the systems and programs that aim to support adult learners.